dulo-tech/xlog/README.md

 }
 ```

-Internally the `xlog` package uses the standard Go logger, `log.Logger`.
+Internally the `xlog` package uses the standard Go logger, `log.DefaultLogger`.
 An instance
-of `log.Logger` is created for each file you append to the logger.
+of `log.DefaultLogger` is created for each file you append to the logger.
 The `log.Logger`
 instances are managed by the `xlog.LoggerMap` interface, which stores the loggers
 and makes them retrievable by level.
 The `xlog.LoggerMap` interface has the
 following signature: